UnbloktTechnology/ComPilotSigGatingContracts/sig-gating-contracts/README.md

 This contract demonstrates a contract inheriting from TxAuthDataVerifier to update variables with signature verification.
 This contract tests more complex inputs such as bytes inputs or no inputs

-- Non Gated Example  NFT Minter for comparaison
+- Non Gated Example  NFT Minter for comparison

 #### Verifiers